Untangling dust emission and cosmic infrared background anisotropies with the scattering transform statistics: Application to data

-In this section, for brevity we will primarily focus on the component separation results on a sky patch of 222 deg$^2$ area centered at Galactic coordinates $(l, b) = (247.5\degree, 66.4\degree)$.
-We first subtract the CIB monopole term of 0.12\,\MJysr \citep{planck-I:2018} from the CMB-subtracted \Planck data to focus only on the statistical separation of the dust emission and CIB contamination using the SC-based statistics.
+In this section, we primarily focus on the component-separation results on a sky patch of 222 deg$^2$ area centred at Galactic coordinates $(l, b) = (247.5\degree, 66.4\degree)$ for brevity.
+We first subtracted the global offset term of $119.3\,\kJysr$ as obtained from the template-fit approach (see Sect.\ \ref{sec:hmc-cib}) from the CMB-subtracted \Planck data to focus on the statistical separation of the dust emission and CIB contamination using the SC-based statistics.
 We refer to this map as $\md$.
 The mean \HI column density measured across the entire map is $\innerp{\NHI}=2.3 \times \hiunit$.
 The Pearson correlation coefficient $\rho$ between the $\md$ and $\NHI$ maps is $0.84$.

-We apply the component separation algorithm to extract a statistical realization of the dust signal.
-We follow the same steps as described in Sect.\ \ref{sec:planck-simulation}.
-The upper panel of Fig.\ \ref{fig:result-wph-data} shows the input map ($\md$), recovered residual map ($\tr$) and dust map ($\ts$).
-The recovered dust map retains most of the large-scale features present in the \Planck data, and filters out the small-scale fluctuations coming from the contamination.
-The mean dust emissivity over the entire sky patch is computed as the mean of the ratio of the recovered dust over \NHI, defined as $\langle \epsilon \rangle = \langle \ts/\NHI \rangle$.
-The mean value of the dust emissivity is $45\,\kJysr\paren*{\hiunit}$, which is consistent with the value obtained by~\citet{planck-XXIV:2011, planck-XVII:2014} and~\citet{adak2024mnras}.
+We applied the component-separation algorithm to extract a statistical realisation of the dust signal.
+We followed the same steps as described in Sect.\ \ref{sec:planck-simulation} and obtained $25$ different realisations of dust map.
+The top panel of Fig.\ \ref{fig:result-wph-data} shows the input map ($\md$), recovered residual map ($\tr$) and a single realisation of the dust map ($\ts$).
+The recovered dust map retains most of the large-scale features present in the \Planck data and filters out the small-scale fluctuations from the contamination.
+The mean dust emissivity over the entire sky patch was computed as the mean of the ratio of the recovered dust over \NHI, defined as $\langle \epsilon \rangle = \langle \ts/\NHI \rangle$.
+The mean value of the dust emissivity is $45\,\kJysr\paren*{\hiunit}$, which is consistent with the value obtained by~\citet{planck-XXIV:2011, planck-XVII:2014}, and~\citet{adak2024mnras}.

 Next, we present the statistics of the residual map ($\tr$).
-The top panel in Fig.\ \ref{fig:result-wph-cib}, we show the joint distribution of $\tr$ and the \NHI map.
-The black data points are the median values and the error bars correspond to $1\sigma$ standard deviation in 7 bins ordered in increasing values of \NHI.
+The top panel in Fig.\ \ref{fig:result-wph-cib} shows the joint distribution of $\tr$ and the \NHI map.
+The blue data points are the median values, and the error bars correspond to $1\sigma$ standard deviation in seven bins ordered in increasing values of \NHI.
 The median values are consistent with zero, showing no significant leakage of $\ts$ into the residual map.
-The plot also confirms that our SC statistics based component separation algorithm works well for the $SNR\approx 8.4$ region.
-The standard deviation of $\sigma_{\tr}$ over the masked region is $8.1\,\kJysr$, which is consistent with the expected value from 300 $\rsyn$ maps.
+The plot also confirms that our SC statistics-based component-separation algorithm works well for the $\mathrm{S/N}\approx 8.4$ region.
+The standard deviation of $\sigma_{\tr}$ over the masked region is $8.1\,\kJysr$, which is consistent with the expected value from $300\,\rsyn$ maps.